threefoldfoundation/threefold_data/content/project/artheon/artheon.md

 ## Join saving our planet

-Artheon VR Museum is growing into a crowdsourced global art database empowering smaller museums, private collections, galleries and individuals with tools to publish and display artwork and provide courses, tours, lectures, events, around art culture and history.
+Artheon VR Museum is growing into a crowd-sourced global art database empowering smaller museums, private collections, galleries and individuals with tools to publish and display artwork and provide courses, tours, lectures, events, around art culture and history.
 By being hosted on the ThreeFold Grid, we aim to become the most inclusive and sustainable museum in the world!

 <!-- ## Support this project